 Lauren also works to serve her community in various roles like volunteering at the Cincinnati Children’s Hospital.
 Plus, she has participated in medical research opportunities.

 However, Lauren says, nothing else quite compares to “the fire of ambition that spina bifida has sparked in me.”
-That ambition is to become a doctor so she can help others.
+Her ambition is to become a doctor so she can help others.

 Lauren clearly has the drive and the empathy needed to become a successful doctor.
-We’re excited to contribute to her goals during her freshman year at the University of Cincinnati.
+We’re excited to contribute to her goals at the University of Cincinnati.

 About 180 Medical’s Scholarship Program